 Step 2: Pick or Create an Employment Model

-- Settings then Employment Models
+- Organizations, then your organization, then Employment Models

 - Either pick a preset (e.g., Germany, Full-Time, ArbZG) or click New Model